There is so much to think about and decisions to be made when you first set up a freshwater fish tank.

 Gravel Vacuum

-Debris and uneaten food accumulates on the substrate of the tank.
+Debris and uneaten food accumulate on the substrate of the tank.

 A gravel vacuum is used to remove these elements during a water change.